tjohn327/raspberry_pi_ups/README.md

 ### 1. Connect Power Pi to Raspberry pi

-* Make sure the switch of Power Pi is turned off and power input is plugged into the Raspberry Pi.
+* Make sure the switch of the Power Pi is turned off and no power input is connected to the Power Pi.

-* Insert the battery into the battery holder following the correct polarity.
+* Insert the battery into the battery holder of the Power Pi following the correct polarity.

 * Connect Power Pi to Raspberry Pi by inserting it into the GPIO pins.

-* Connect power to the Raspberry Pi's USB input to turn it on.
-(After the setup this power will be connected to Power Pi)
+* Connect a USB power cable into the Raspberry Pi's USB input as usual to turn the Pi on.
+(This is to set up Power Pi.
+After the setup, power cable should be connected to Power Pi's input.)

 ### 2. Set up Raspberry Pi for use with Power Pi